 issues through discussions with trade unions/workers'' representatives

 functioning since early seventies and are sufficiently empowered to

 address different issues related to wage, safety, and welfare of

-- Bipartite forums, like National Joint Committee for Steel Industry
+- Bipartite forums like National Joint Committee for Steel Industry

-(NJCS), Joint Committee on Safety, Health & Environment in Steel
+(NJCSI), Joint Committee on Safety, Health & Environment in Steel

-Industry (JCSSI), etc. with representation from major central trade
+Industry (JCSSI) etc. with representation from major central trade

-unions as well as representative unions of Plants/Units meet on a
+unions as well as representative Unions of Plants/Units meet on a

 periodic basis and jointly evolve recommendations/ action plans for